Office of the Superintendent of Financial Institutions

 The information that MPCCs are expected to provide in respect of each of the above is set out in Part II of this Guide.

-Prior to seeking board approval to initiate the process, MPCCs are advised to contact OSFI’s Legislation and Approvals Division to schedule an initial discussion regarding their demutualization plans and OSFI’s expectations with respect to each of the approvals.
+Prior to seeking board approval to initiate the process, MPCCs are advised to contact OSFI’s Regulatory Affairs Division to schedule an initial discussion regarding their demutualization plans and OSFI’s expectations with respect to each of the approvals.
 This discussion also provides OSFI with an opportunity to identify apparent or potential regulatory, prudential or public policy issues.

 OSFI expects the MPCC to ensure, at each step of the process, that a demutualization remains in the best interest of the MPCC and that the requirements and timelines outlined in the Regulations and this Guide are met.